-Pekka Strang, Lauri Tilkanen, Werner Daehn, and Jessica Grabowsky DIRECTED BY
+Pekka Strang, Lauri Tilkanen, Werner Daehn, and Jessica Grabowsky

-Aleksi Bardy (Story by), Dome Karukoski (Story by), Kauko Royhka (Additional Storylines), Mark Alton Brown (Additional Dialogue), Mia Ylonen (Additional Storylines), Noam Andrews (Additional Storylines), and Susanna Luoto (Consultant) MPAA RATING
+Aleksi Bardy (Story by), Dome Karukoski (Story by), Kauko Royhka (Additional Storylines), Mark Alton Brown (Additional Dialogue), Mia Ylonen (Additional Storylines), Noam Andrews (Additional Storylines), and Susanna Luoto (Consultant)

 Touko Laaksonen, known to the world as Tom of Finland, has long been an iconic figure within the gay community whose influence on art and fashion during the 1970's sexual revolution is pretty much inarguable.
 In this film, directed by acclaimed Finnish director Dome Karukoski, we follow the life of Laaksonen (Pekka Strang) from the trenches of World War II through his return to a repressed and homophobic Finnish society to his move to California and struggles to get published before becoming an embraced and celebrated icon of gay fashion and culture in the 1970's and beyond.